ON A MISSION

 Mr. B had a sour expression on his face as he sipped his porridge.
 He finished a mouthful and then remarked, ‘I dare say, ol’ chap, what’s all this running around?’

 ‘I want us to get to Ernabella today,’ Dad said.

 ‘Can’t we just take it easy?
-I’m still adjusting to the inferior sleeping arrangements,’ Mr. B said massaging his back as if emphasising the pains that he endured.
+I’m still adjusting to the inferior sleeping arrangements.’
+Mr. B massaged his back as if emphasising the pains that he endured.

-‘We only have two and a half weeks and a full schedule,’ Dad said.
+‘We only have two and a half weeks and a full schedule,’ Dad replied.
 ‘We have to keep moving if we want to fit everything in.’

 ‘I mean to say, when you invited us on this camp, I didn’t think it’d be a boot camp.’